 That is why you should wear a kayaking helmet to protect your head in the event of an accident.
-The helmet should be comfortable on your head, but offer good protection.
-Check out our best kayak helmets here.
+The helmet should be comfortable on your head but offer good protection.
+See our best helmets by clicking this link.

 These are flotation devices that attach to the outside of a kayak or a canoe.
 They are used to help hold the boat upright.
 You should put one on each side of the kayak in approximately the same area on each side to help you avoid capsizing.

-It is useful on all kayaks or canoes, but especially those that are going to potentially be in rougher waters.
+It is useful for all kayaks or canoes, but especially those that are going to potentially be in rougher waters.

 Paddle Floats and Extra Paddle

 One big concern for many kayakers is the simple fact that they do capsize at some point.
 Once you are in the water, it is going to be very hard to get back on board without help.
 For anyone who chooses to venture out solo, this is an even larger concern.